How to Motivate Your Child to Read

 Have you discovered a great way to motivate your child to read?
 Please share in the comments below and we’ll add your idea to our readers’ tips box.

 Motivational Tips Recommended by Our Readers

 - I make sure that books with higher reading levels have lots of illustrations and diagrams.
-Minecraft has been a great motivator.
 (Recommended by Nancy B. via Facebook)

-- My oldest son got interested in reading when our local library got in a new section of graphic novels!
+- Graphic novels got my oldest son interested in reading!
 (Recommended by Corrie via Facebook)

 - Read aloud together with finger puppets!
 (Recommended by Marci via blog comment)

 - Choose silly chapter books like How to Eat Fried Worms that tickle your child’s funny bone.
 (Recommended by Rachael via blog comment)